 - History of modern political thought, especially 17-18th century

 - Hobbes, Mandeville, Montesquieu, Rousseau, Adam Smith (amongst others)

 Robin’s expertise is in the history of modern political thought and he is especially interested in assessing how interpretations of historical thinkers continue to influence and structure debates in contemporary political philosophy.

 Most of Robin’s research to date has focused on the thought of Thomas Hobbes and Jean-Jacques Rousseau.
 Future plans include a monograph on Bernard Mandeville's political philosophy.

-Rousseau and Hobbes: Nature, Free Will, and the Passions (Oxford: Oxford University Press, 2015).
-Reviewed in Notre Dame Philosophical Reviews, The Philosophical Forum, Hobbes Studies.
+Rousseau and Hobbes: Nature, Free Will, and the Passions (Oxford University Press, 2015).
+Reviewed in Notre Dame Philosophical Reviews, Contemporary Political Theory, Review of Politics, The Philosophical Forum, Hobbes Studies.